10TeV-wakefield-collider/simulation_guide/docs/index.rst

 Simulation Guide for the 10 TeV Wakefield Collider Design Study
 ===============================================================

-This documentation provides a guide to get started with simulation work for the 10 TeV Wakefield Collider Design Study.
+This documentation provides material to get started with simulation work for the 10 TeV Wakefield Collider Design Study.

 It summarizes the capabilities of some of the relevant codes for these simulations and provides a few examples of how to use them.

 .. toctree::